Trump says Defense Secretary Mattis could leave administration: 'He's sort of a Democrat'

 Trump, for his part, has openly wondered whether the Pulitzer Prize-winning Woodward is a "Dem operative."
 In a Twitter post last month, Trump called his book a "con on the public."

-Mattis previously served as head of United States Central Command under former President Barack Obama, replacing David Petraeus.
-The defense secretary has openly disagreed with Trump on several key issues.
+Mattis, who Trump named as Defense Secretary in 2016, previously served as head of United States Central Command under former President Barack Obama, replacing David Petraeus.
+He enlisted in the U.S. Marine Corps Reserve at the age of 18 and became a second lieutenant after graduating from Central Washington University in 1971.

+Known as "Mad Dog" Mattis, the defense secretary has openly disagreed with Trump on several key issues.
 He favored preserving aspects of the Obama-era Iran nuclear deal, which Trump repeatedly maligned as a "horrible, one-sided" giveaway before unilaterally dumping it and restoring sanctions earlier this year.

-Mattis criticized parts of the deal, but said it included "robust" oversight measures and overall helped U.S. interests.
+Mattis, who also took issue with the Obama administration's approach to Iran, criticized parts of the deal, but said it included "robust" oversight measures and overall helped U.S. interests.

-The two have also sparred over the role of NATO, with Trump regularly criticizing its member nations for not contributing more of their GDP to national defense.
+Additionally, Trump and Mattis have sparred over the role of NATO, with Trump regularly criticizing its member nations for not contributing more of their GDP to national defense.
 Mattis views the alliance as a key to maintaining international order.

+Mattis further has characterized global warming as a national security threat, while Trump has said the issue is highly politicized and over-emphasized.
+Last year, he dropped climate change from his national security strategy.

-Mattis has also turned Trump around to some of his positions.
+Still, Mattis has turned Trump around to some of his positions.
 He famously convinced the president to abandon his stated desire to torture terror detainees, and also persuaded him to send more troops to Afghanistan.

 Mattis is showing no outward signs of withdrawing from his normal duties.
 On Tuesday, he will begin his second trip this year to Vietnam, in a sign of how much the Trump administration is trying to counter China's military assertiveness by cozying up to smaller nations in the region.
 Mattis will visit Ho Chi Minh City, the most populous city and the economic center.
 It used to be known as Saigon.